skyhookadventure/eventfan/README.md

 3. Create the initialise, identify, page and track methods in your destination.
 You can run `yarn dev` whilst doing this to see the impact in a real browser, with hot reloading (note you need to update `/e2e/react` to add the destination to do this).
 Make sure to add full unit testing and at least one e2e test as well.

+4. Add the destination to the EventFan client as a dynamic import (on the load method).

 ### Adding an event mapping